nuuuwan/news_lk3_data/README.md

 Mr. Jaishankar is in the Ugandan capital city of Kampala to represent India at the two-day summit of the Non-Aligned Movement (NAM), which began on Friday.

 “Pleased to call on Sri Lankan President @RW_UNP on the sidelines of the NAM Summit in Kampala,” Mr. Jaishankar posted on X.

+“Appreciate his continued guidance for the advancement of our bilateral initiatives.
+India’s commitment is reflected in our Neighbourhood First and SAGAR policy,” he said.

+India’s Neighbourhood First policy guides its approach towards the management of relations with countries in its immediate neighbourhood.
+It is aimed at enhancing physical, digital and people-to-people connectivity across the region, as well as augmenting trade and commerce.

 ...